Minard Castle

 Although much of the woodland around Minard Castle is planted with alien conifers it is home to a surprising variety of bird life.
 This is perhaps partly because of the isolated oaks and beeches that are present and the strip of old broad-leaved trees along the shore from Minard Bay to Brainport Point.
 Over 100 species of birds have been recently recorded.
 The fact that the woods have been neglected and have undergone little active management has been a positive advantage as far as the wildlife in general is concerned.
 Dead trees and fallen timber have provided good sources of invertebrates as food, and also nesting sites.
 Many of the characteristic species of West Highland broad-leaved woodland are present including Redstart and Wood Warbler.
 Recent clear felling of large areas of conifers may attract new species.

-The following species have all been seen during the past five years in the immediate area around Minard Castle.
+The following species have all been seen in recent years in the immediate area around Minard Castle.
 The list is undoubtedly incomplete and there will be other species to record in the future.

 Species recorded in the area of Minard Castle